 Similarly in Christian lore, a rose bush was said to have grown at the site of Christ’s death.
 His blood serving is often associated with a red rose, combined with its thorns is thus symbolized the ultimate sacrifice.

 In addition to being a symbol of love, the rose is also symbolic carrier of secrets or tacit understanding.
 The term “sub rosa” means under the rose and comes from the practice of Romans hanging roses above meeting tables.
 Here it was understood that anything said at this table, beneath the hanging roses, was forbidden to be repeated elsewhere.

-Seeking symbolic meaning of the rose from an esoteric perspective, we can look at the Tarot, in which the rose is considered a symbol of balance.
+Seeking the symbolic meaning of the rose from an esoteric perspective, we can look at the Tarot, in which the rose is considered a symbol of balance.
 Here the beauty of the rose expresses promise, new beginnings, hope.
-This beauty is contrasted with its thorns which represents defense, physicality, loss, thoughtlessness.
+This beauty is contrasted with its thorns which represent defense, physicality, loss, thoughtlessness.
 The rose is seen in the major arcana as: Magician, Strength, Death and Fool cards.
 All of these cards hold strong meanings of balance and equilibrium.

-Rose meaning is found in their color too: (flower color meanings can be found here.
+Rose meaning is found in their color too: flower color meanings can be found here.

 - Yellow Rose: Joy, Protection against envious lovers, Mature love

 - White Rose: Purity, Sanctity, Secret admirer, Mysticism